-6. The Commission has discussed establishing a protocol for the sealing of wells, but nothing has been agreed in this regard.
-Consequently, there are no agreed procedures for the sealing of wells, and some vessels on the Regional Register have thus sealed one or more wells in order to reduce their capacity so that they are in compliance with the Resolution.
-In such cases, the flag government must provide to the Secretariat information regarding the capacity of the wells to be sealed and an official diagram of the vessel with the dimensions of each of its wells.
-At their 18th meeting in October 2007, the Parties to the Agreement on the International Dolphin Conservation Program (AIDCP) decided that the assessments paid by vessels to support that program should be based on a vessel's total capacity, regardless of any sealed wells.

-- 7. In accordance with the above, it is considered that a vessel whose original total capacity was 363 t or more, and was therefore required to carry an AIDCP observer on board, shall continue to be subject to that requirement even if its capacity is reduced below that level as a result of sealing or disabling wells.
+- 6. The Commission approved a protocol for the sealing of wells in its 2012 meeting.
+Accordingly, it is applied such protocol included in resolution C-12-08.
+It is important remind that the flag government must provide to the Secretariat information regarding the capacity of the wells to be sealed and an official diagram of the vessel with the dimensions of each of its wells.
+At their 18th meeting in October 2007, the Parties to the Agreement on the International Dolphin Conservation Program (AIDCP) decided that the assessments paid by vessels to support that program should be based on a vessel's total capacity, regardless of any sealed wells. - 7.
+In accordance with the above, it is considered that a vessel whose original total capacity was 363 t or more, and was therefore required to carry an AIDCP observer on board, shall continue to be subject to that requirement even if its capacity is reduced below that level as a result of sealing or disabling wells.
 Furthermore, the fees paid to the AIDCP observer program shall be calculated on the basis of the vessel's total capacity, regardless of any sealed or disabled wells.
 Both the total capacity of the vessel and the reduced capacity resulting from sealing or disabling wells are recorded on the Regional Register. - 8.
-The Secretariat should have a list of the authorities in each country competent for carrying out transfers of vessels and their capacities on the Regional Register. - 9.
+The Commission adopted rules of procedure for loans or concessions of capacity and the chartering of vessels with temporary transfer capacity at its meeting in 2012.
+For this reason these rules are applied according to resolution C-12-06 in such cases. - 9.
+The Secretariat should have a list of the authorities in each country competent for carrying out transfers of vessels and their capacities on the Regional Register. - 10.
 The residual capacity that is allocated to a vessel of another flag should be duly recorded on the Regional Register, and it should specify whether the transfer of capacity is temporary or permanent.